jcg1183/Orbital_Ring_Population_Calulator/README.md

 The 'width' of the ring is the effective reach of the cables.
 Instead of dropping straight down, a cable can be dropped at an angle.
 The width is measured from the center of the ring to one edge and can be specified in the ring_file.
 The image above shows a ring with the width of 100km indicated by the orange hash marks.

 The results of an experiment to calculate the populations under all possible rings with a 100km width are included in the /results/ folder.
+[Click here for all results.]()

 ## Installation